Cost of Living in Philippines

 Will I save money living in Philippines?

 "With the local currency weakening over the past year, it has exceeded my plans.
-I have good spending power here, but try to economize when possible," explained one expat.
+I have good spending power here, but try to economize when possible," remarked one in Cebu City.

 What is the average cost of housing in Philippines?